 Resource Query Language

 Resource Query Language (RQL) is a query language used by the Marketplace Platform in its REST API.
-It is used for querying and manipulating resources in the Marketplace Platform's .
+It's used for querying and manipulating resources in the Marketplace Platform's REST API.

 With RQL, you can filter, sort, paginate, and project data.
-It is simple to use but flexible enough to handle complex scenarios.
+It's simple to use but flexible enough to handle complex scenarios.

 RQL consists of a set of operators that can be classified into three main categories:

-Comparison operators - These perform comparisons like equals, greater than, etc.
+Comparison operators - These operators perform comparisons like equals, greater than, and so on.

-Algorithmic operators - These handle functionalities like sorting and pagination.
+Algorithmic operators - These operators handle functionalities, like sorting and pagination.

 To sort in the opposite direction, the '-' operator can be used: